 However, if I pause and literally ask my stomach if it wants more, 99.9 percent of the time, it votes “No.” My stomach doesn’t mess around; it doesn’t play mind games.
 It knows when it’s had enough.

 Although simple in theory, this strategy is not always easy to execute.
 It requires a willingness to disrupt deeply conditioned behaviors—like eating on autopilot and disembodying from the experience.
 It necessitates stopping in the heat of the moment, checking in with your stomach, and truly honoring what it says.

 Trust that with commitment and consistency, this practice will become easier over time and the reward of feeling better in your body will be worth your efforts.

 Of course, there will be moments when your mind completely overrules your stomach.
 No biggie.
-Drop any self-judgment while remembering that it’s not about having a perfect relationship with food, but rather an authentic one.
+Drop any self-judgment while remembering that it’s not about having a perfect relationship with food, but rather a more peaceful, trusting and relaxed one.